This Day In Music: September 10

 September 10, 1954 ~ Singer Elvis Presley records Good Rocking Tonight in Sun Studios, Memphis, Tennessee ~ Under the supervision of producer Sam Phillips Presley playing acoustic rhythm guitar and performing vocals records Good Rocking Tonight, originally a 1947 jump blues hit for Roy Brown, backed by Scotty Moore on lead guitar and Bill Black on double bass.
 Presley's version would be released later the same month as his sophomore single with I Don't Care If The Sun Don't Shine featured on the flip-side

 September 10, 1953 ~ Trombonist Craig Harris born in Hempstead, New York, USA ~ Major figure in avant-garde jazz.
-Worked with Sun Ra, Abdullah Ibrahim, David Murray, Lester Bowie, Cecil Taylor, Sam Rivers, Muhal Richard Abrams, Charlie Haden, Don Byron, Eddie Allen, Anthony Cox, Pheeroan Aklaff, Ayibobo, Billy Bang, Don Byron, Carla Cook, Lena Horne, Dollar Brand, Joseph Jarman, the Roots, Henry Threadgill, the World Saxophone Quartet, and others
+Worked with Sun Ra, Abdullah Ibrahim, David Murray, Lester Bowie, Cecil Taylor, Sam Rivers, Muhal Richard Abrams, Charlie Haden, Don Byron, Anthony Cox, Pheeroan Aklaff, Ayibobo, Billy Bang, Don Byron, Carla Cook, Lena Horne, Dollar Brand, Joseph Jarman, the Roots, Henry Threadgill, the World Saxophone Quartet, and others

 September 10, 1952 ~ Singer, guitarist, songwriter Chris Wilson born in Waltham, Massachusetts, USA ~ Lead singer of the Flamin' Groovies, joining the band in 1971 replacing original singer Roy Loney.
 Present on the band's most acclaimed album, Shake Some Action released in 1976.
 Co-wrote the album's title track Shake Some Action with Cyril Jordan.
 Also a longtime member of the Barracudas and recorded as a solo artist